JLC2141/intro_to_cli/README.md

 > ⚠️ **Caution:** Because this would delete everything starting at the root directory...so all contents on your computer.<br>
 >There's typically a built-in safeguard if you try to remove from the root but it's best not to use that command at all

+> [!NOTE] <br>
+> Most institutions will typically have backups in place to recover files in case of an accidental deletion.
+> But still, save the headache of backup and recovery (and your relationship with IT) by always thinking twice before running `rm -rf`.
+> And again, this codespace we're currently working in is just a test space so feel free to make mistakes!
+We're all learning here!

 ## 🔍 CLI command: cat, less, head, tail